 Owner-only 401(k) plan

 You may be a one-person business, but you can save for retirement like a large company.
-This plan is only available to business owners that have no employees other than their spouse.
+The Edward Jones Owner K plan is designed to maximize allowable contributions.

 You may be a one-person business, but that doesn't mean you can't save for retirement like others at large companies.
 The Edward Jones Owner K® is an owner-only 401(k) plan, designed for business owners – with no employees other than their spouses – who want to increase or maximize pretax retirement contributions with flexibility.
 Any business with no employees other than owners and their spouses can set up this plan (including self-employed individuals, corporations and partnerships).